kriti1799/pdf_threat_extraction/README.md

 SELECT * FROM threat_actors ;
 ```
 ### 8. Notes:
--To handle rate limits, I have added a time.sleep between checking for CVEs and threat actors.
+- To handle rate limits, I have added a time.sleep between checking for CVEs and threat actors.
 The application might take a minute to fully load the results.
 - API Key can be obtained from "https://ai.google.dev/api"